datanav/docs/entitymodel.rst

 .. list-table::
    :header-rows: 1
-   :widths: 30, 50
+   :widths: 30, 50, 10

    * - Field
      - Description
+     - Required

    * - ``_id``
      - This is the primary key of the entity.
 The value is always a string.
-Mandatory.
+     - Yes

    * - ``_deleted``
      - If ``true`` then the entity is deleted.
 All other values are interpreted as if the entity is not deleted.
-Optional.
+     -

    * - ``_updated``
      - The sequence of the entity.
 The value must be either a string